p-org/PSharp/README.md

 To compile only a specific project in the solution use the option `/p:${PROJECT_NAME}`.

+To compile as a library (dll) use the option `/t:lib`.

-To only compile for testing use the option `/t:testing`.
+To compile for testing use the option `/t:test`.

 ## Systematic testing
 The P# tester can be used to systematically test a P# program to find safety property and liveness property violations.
 It can be invoked on a P# program (dll) that was previously compiled using the P# compiler (or some other custom build system).
 To invoke the tester use the following command: